yuvaltimen/traffic_light_simulator/README.md

 ```bash
 >> pip install -r requirements.txt
 ```
-3. Go to `run.py` at the root level, and click run.
+3. Invoke the program from the root level by running `python run.py`
 4. To update configurations, pass in flags to override the default config values.
+For example: `python run.py --mode statistics --walker_speed 30.5`